Bengali input methods: OpenBoard

 OpenBoard is a free and open-source keyboard based on AOSP, which includes Bengali layouts.
 It comes with three Bengali Fixed Layouts including Akkhor Layout.
 OpenBoard is a privacy-focused keyboard that does not contain shortcuts to any Google apps, has no communication with Google servers.
-It supports Auto Correction, Word Suggestion for Bengali Language.
+It supports auto correction, word suggestion for the Bengali language.

 Indic Keyboard

 Indic Keyboard is a free and open-source keyboard software for Android developed by Indic Project, available under Apache License.
 It supports common Bengali layouts, namely Probhat, Avro and Inscript.